Sunrise problem

 The sunrise problem can be expressed as follows: "What is the probability that the sun will rise tomorrow?"
 The sunrise problem illustrates the difficulty of using probability theory when evaluating the plausibility of statements or beliefs.

 According to the Bayesian interpretation of probability, probability theory can be used to evaluate the plausibility of the statement, "The sun will rise tomorrow."

+The sunrise problem was first introduced publicly in 1763 by Richard Price in his famous coverage of Thomas Bayes' foundational work in Bayesianism.